Finite groups in integral group rings: Problems on finite subgroups of

 Figure~\ref{ProblemImplications} collects the logical implications between the problems introduced in this section.
 We list here a few relevant results on them.
 See \cite{MargolisdelRioAGTA} for a more extensive list of results.
 We start with negative solutions which justified the red color in Figure~\ref{ProblemImplications}.

 \textbf{Negative results}: \begin{itemize} \item Roggenmkamp and Scott constructed the first counterexample to (AUT) \cite{Roggenkamp1991} and Klingler discovered a simpler one \cite{Klingler1991}.
-This provides negative answers to the Zassenhaus Conjectures stating that (ZP2) and (ZP3) holds true for every group.
+This provides negative answers to the Zassenhaus Conjectures stating that (ZC2) and (ZC3) holds true for every group.

 \item Hertweck showed a counterexample to (ISO) \cite{Hertweck2001}.
-Of course this is another negative solution for (ZP2) but it is more complicated than the counterexamples of Roggenkamp and Scott and Klingler.
+Of course this is another negative solution for (ZC2) but it is more complicated than the counterexamples of Roggenkamp and Scott and Klingler.

-\item Recently Eisele and Margolis \cite{EiseleMargolis17} have proved that a group proposed in \cite{MargolisdelRioCWAlgorithm} is a counterexample to the longest standing conjecture of Zassenhaus, namely the one stating that (ZP1) holds true for all finite groups. \end{itemize}
+\item Recently Eisele and Margolis \cite{EiseleMargolis18} have proved that a group proposed in \cite{MargolisdelRioCWAlgorithm} is a counterexample to the longest standing conjecture of Zassenhaus, namely the one stating that (ZC1) holds true for all finite groups. \end{itemize}

-\textbf{Positive solutions for (ZP3)}: (ZP3) has a positive solution (and hence all the problems mentioned in this Section) for the following groups. \begin{itemize} \item nilpotent groups \cite{Weiss1991}. \item split metacyclic groups $A\rtimes X$ with $A$ and $X$ cyclic of coprime order \cite{Valenti1994}.
-The proof of this result is based in a previous proof in \cite{PolcinoSehgal1984} of a positive solution for (ZP1) for this class of groups. \end{itemize}
+\textbf{Positive solutions for (ZC3)}: (ZC3) holds (and hence all the problems mentioned in this section) for the following groups. \begin{itemize} \item nilpotent groups \cite{Weiss1991}. \item split metacyclic groups $A\rtimes X$ with $A$ and $X$ cyclic of coprime order \cite{Valenti1994}.
+The proof of this result is based in a previous proof in \cite{PolcinoSehgal1984} of a positive solution for (ZC1) for this class of groups. \end{itemize}